KonstantIMP/libhandy-d/README.md

-# d-handy
+# d-handy1
-Bindings for libhandy for D using GtkD.
+Bindings for libhandy 1.0 for D using GtkD.

-## Notes
-Current HdyDialer is not supported due to [#283](https://github.com/gtkd-developers/GtkD/issues/283).

-Use `gen.sh` to regenerate bindings.